renatols-jf/spboot-chassi/README.md

 will be thrown.
 Both are implementations of `StatusRestOperationException`, which provides `getBody()` to get the parsed error.

-Using `RestOperation` will provide automatic logging and metrics creation for the call.
+Using `RestOperation` provides automatic logging and metrics creation for the call.
 These will be configurable in a future release.

 ## Monitoring